ChristopherRogers1991/PowerMateEventHandler/README.md

 # Purpose

 PowerMateEventHandler is used to read and write to and from a Griffin Power Mate knob.
-It allows for collecting raw evdev events, as well as 'ConsolodatedEvents.'
-Consolodated events take sets of raw evdev events, and convert them into a single event such as a SINGLE_CLICK, DOUBLE_CLICK, or LONG_CLICK.
+It allows for collecting raw evdev events, as well as 'ConsolidatedEvents.'
+Consolidated events take sets of raw evdev events, and convert them into a single event such as a SINGLE_CLICK, DOUBLE_CLICK, or LONG_CLICK.